Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 -- 2024-08-07

-Moved to using our Coordinate's static methods in Controller Moved 'move' method to Position as we feel it fits in there a bit more and reduces Feature Envy / Innapropriate Intimacy.
+Moved to using our Coordinate's static methods in Controller Moved 'move' method to Position as we feel it fits in there a bit more and reduces Feature Envy / Inappropriate Intimacy.
 (Previously doing position.compass.isX() a lot)

 Started work on the compass.
 Tests are in place, moving to static methods next!